All-Ireland Senior Club Camogie Championship 2004

 The 2004 All-Ireland Senior Club Camogie Championship for the leading clubs in the women's team field sport of camogie was won by St Lachtain’s, Freshford (Kilkenny), who defeated Granagh-Ballingarry from Limerick in the final, played at Parnell Park.

 Arrangements

 The championship was organised on the traditional provincial system used in Gaelic Games since the 1880s, with Davitts and O'Donovan Rossa winning the championships of the other two provinces.

 The Final

-A close-range goal from Imelda Kennedy gave St Lachtain’s a half-time lead of 1–3 to 0–4 in the final, further points from Kennedy widened the gap and Marie O'Connor palmed the ball for the decisive goal.
+A close-range goal from Imelda Kennedy gave St Lachtain’s a half-time lead of 1–3 to 0–4 in the final, and further points from Kennedy widened the gap and Marie Connor palmed the ball for the decisive goal.